Table of Contents

 function in Golang strconv

-ensures that any non-ASCII rune is escaped.
+guarantees that any non-ASCII rune gets escaped.

 r := '世'